Kevin Stefanski on new job: ‘I can’t wait to get started’

-CLEVELAND, Ohio (WJW) — We are getting out first look at Browns head coach Kevin Stefanski arriving in Cleveland for his new job.
+CLEVELAND, Ohio (WJW) — We are getting our first look at Browns head coach Kevin Stefanski arriving in Cleveland for his new job.

 Shortly after announcing that he would be introduced at a news conference on Tuesday afternoon, the Browns posted video of Stefanski, 37, arriving in Cleveland and checking out his new office at the team headquarters in Berea.